vteague/contactTracing/blog/2020-04-23ContactTracingAndConsent.md

 In a decentralised protocol, an attacker who wants to know whether two phones have been near each other must either control both phones or control one of them and hope the other person soon tests positive.
 This seems to be an unavoidable consequence of doing contact tracing.

-5. *If the central server uses weak or broken encryption, the encrypted IDs could be easily recovered by third parties*  That includes both the ones you send while you walk around, and also the list of others' you keep on your phone.
+### If the central server uses weak or broken encryption, the encrypted IDs could be easily recovered by third parties.

+That includes both the ones you send while you walk around, and also the list of others' you keep on your phone.

 Crucially, even if we get the source code for the Australian app, we cannot test that the encryption is being computed properly, since it is not being computed by the app.
 Singapore's server code is openly available (good), but an Australian server could decide to downgrade its encryption at any time, even after deployment, and could do so for some people but not others.